Last Updated on 28 August 2024 by Cycloscope

 Where to stay in Sekotong

-We try first a nearby hostel for backpackers, recommended by Lonely Planet, where everything costs twice as much, both the rooms and the food, not mentioning the fees they ask for a boat trip to the islands.
+We try first a nearby hostel for backpackers, recommended by Lonely Planet, where everything costs twice as much, both the rooms and the food, not to mention the fees they ask for a boat trip to the islands.
 We absolutely advise avoiding this place like the pest.
 Unfortunately, I can’t find the name anymore, it’s the ugliest anyway, with concrete bungalows.

 We find instead a very nice bungalow at a low price at Coral Palms Hotel, and the local rumah makan, which has not yet increased to prices.
 Perhaps we are the first foreigners entering here because the lady is a bit panicked when she sees us.
-But then, seeing that we know two words of Indonesian, she seems reassured. tomorrow we will take the boat trip to visit three of these islands.
+But then, seeing that we know two words of Indonesian, she seems reassured. tomorrow we will take a boat trip to visit three of these islands.

 The boat trip to the alternative Gili Islands: Gili Kedis, Gili Nanggu, and Gili Sudak

-We get to the jetty and, after a bit of bargaining with the boatmen, we reach an agreement, 13€ for the whole day, snorkeling equipment included.
-It’s very easy to find a boat ride to the small Gili, everywhere around the Sekotong peninsula locals will approach you trying to sell the full day ride.
+We get to the jetty and, after a bit of bargaining with the boatmen, we reach an agreement, 13โฌ for the whole day, snorkeling equipment included.
+It’s very easy to find a boat ride to the small Gili, everywhere around the Sekotong peninsula locals will approach you trying to sell the full-day ride.
 If you’re not approached by them, just ask your guesthouse or get to the jetty, where boatmen are waiting for customers all morning and even in the early afternoon.

 Gili Sudak